Constitutional carry: Kentucky

 On February 14, 2019, the Kentucky Senate passed SB150 by a vote of 29–8.
 It then passed the Kentucky House of Representatives on March 1, 2019, by a vote of 60–37.
 On March 11, 2019, Governor Matt Bevin signed the bill into law (effective June 27, 2019).
 It allows residents and non-residents who are 21 years old or older who are otherwise able to lawfully possess a firearm, to carry concealed firearms (or any other weapon) without a permit.
-Residents and non-residents under 21 may open carry without a permit, or conceal carry if they are a non-resident and hold a valid out-of-state concealed carry permit.
+Residents and non-residents under 21 may open carry without a permit, or conceal carry if they are a non-residents and hold a valid out-of-state concealed carry permit.
 Open carry without a permit was already legal for residents and non-residents before passage of the bill and is guaranteed by the State Constitution.